-It may seem easy to avoid a collision with a 200-ton locomotive.
-Yet the fact is that a vehicle or pedestrian is hit by a train every three hours in the U.S., according to Operation Lifesaver, a nonprofit group that promotes railroad safety.
-Follow these tips and use extra caution the next time you’re at a railroad crossing:
+It may seem easy to avoid a collision with a 200-ton locomotive, and yet a vehicle or pedestrian is hit by a train every three hours in the United States, according to Operation Lifesaver, a nonprofit group that promotes railroad safety.
+Follow these tips and use extra caution the next time you find yourself at a railroad crossing.

-- Trains always win: they always get the right of way, don’t follow set schedules and can move in any direction.
-Always expect a train.
+Trains always win: They always get the right of way, they don’t always follow set schedules, and they can move in any direction.
+Keep your wits about you and always expect that a train might be present and moving.

-- It’s illegal and dangerous to cross train tracks, except at a designated pedestrian or road crossing.
+Remember, train tracks are private property.
+Walking or playing on the tracks is trespassing—and dangerous!
+It’s also illegal and dangerous to cross train tracks, except at a designated pedestrian or road crossing.

 By Nathan Erb